Hairy Black Holes by Spontaneous Symmetry Breaking

-The hairy black hole solutions in this phase are all stable against the scalar field perturbation.
-Thus, we expect that the Schwarzschild black holes in the unstable range of $\alpha \; (\alpha \leq \alpha_{\textrm{Sch.}})$ would evolve into the hairy black holes in the symmetry-broken phase.
+In the symmetry-broken phase, the effective potential takes positive values, indicating that the hairy black holes are all stable against the scalar field perturbation.
+Thus, we expect that the Schwarzschild black holes in the unstable range of $\alpha \; (\alpha > \alpha_{\textrm{Sch.}})$ would evolve into the hairy black holes in the symmetry-broken phase.

-\section{Acknowledgments}
+For the local U(1), we found electrically charged black holes with neutral scalar hairs but no hairy black holes with electrically charged scalar hairs.
+This indicates that SSB associated with local U(1) is unlikely to occur within this theoretical framework.

+Our approach applies to theories with diverse symmetries and admits generalization using a broader class of coupling functions.
+To advance our understanding, we must explore the possibility of identifying the scalar hair with one found in standard models.
+This connection could imply the existence of hairy black holes generated through spontaneous symmetry breaking.

+\textbf{\textit{Acknowledgments.}}

-We wish to thank Seong Chan Park, Chang Sub Shin and Sang Hui Im for useful discussion.
+We wish to thank Seong Chan Park, Chang Sub Shin, Sang Hui Im, Akihiro Ishibashi and Tae hyun Jung for the useful discussion.
 We were supported by the Institute for Basic Science (Grant No. IBS-R018-Y1).
-We appreciate APCTP for its hospitality during completion of this work.
+We appreciate APCTP for its hospitality during the completion of this work.